 Royal College of Chiropractors PhD Studentship Grants

 In 2015, the RCC announced £100k of matched-funding towards full-time PhD studentships (approximately £8k per student per annum) within the UK between 2015 and 2018.
 The aim of this initiative was to develop research expertise and to contribute to the evidence-base in areas of priority.
+Funds were allocated for four studentships have commenced.

 - Economic evaluation of chiropractic service provision in the UK